DannyDoneva96/DannyDoneva96/README.md

 ## 👨🏻‍💻 &nbsp;About Me
-- 🌱 I’m currently studying Web Development at Software University
+- 🌱 I’m currently studying Angular at Software University
 - 📚 Daily learn **Front-end** and **Back-end** sides of a websites.
 - 🔭 I’m currently working on my personal project.
 - 💡 I like to explore new technologies and develop software solutions.